-The financial statements include only the Building Fund (Measure CC) of the Covina-Valley Unified School District used to account for Measure CC projects.
+The financial statements include only the Building Fund (Measure CC) of the Covina-Valley Unified School District (the District) used to account for Measure CC projects.
 This Fund was established to account for the expenditures of general obligation bonds issued under the Measure CC.
-These financial statements are not intended to present fairly the financial position and results of operations of the Covina-Valley Unified School District in compliance with accounting principles generally accepted in the United States of America.
+These financial statements are not intended to present fairly the financial position and results of operations of the District's compliance with accounting principles generally accepted in the United States of America.